root-project/web/manual/adding_a_class_to_root/index.md

 toc_sticky: true
 ---

 You can extend ROOT with your own classes.
-When defining a class, it inherits from [TObject](https://root.cern/doc/master/classTObject.html).
+When defining a class, it inherits from {% include ref class="TObject" %}.

 ## Defining a class